menna-elgindy/CodeAlpha_To-DO_List/task1/to-doList/README.md

 - Check done : By clicking on the check circle existing left the task you want to mark it done.
 - Delete task : By clicking on the cross mark existing right the task you want to delete.
 - Save task : By clicking on the save button , your list is saved at your browser's local storge then loaded every time you visit the   web app.

+## Additional features:
+- An alert is popped up if user is trying to add an empty input.
+- An alert is popped up if user is trying to add a duplicated task.